Cloudy mornings and clear evenings on a gas giant exoplanet: Data Reduction

-\subsection{Data Reduction}
+\section{Data Reduction}

-We observed WASP-94A b, a sub-Jovian mass exoplanet \cite{ahrer24,bonomo17,neveu14}, using the NIRISS instrument aboard {\it JWST} in the Single-Object Slitless-Spectroscopy (SOSS) mode between 11th and 12th October 2024.
-These observations were taken as part of the cycle 3 GO ``Grand Tour" spectroscopic survey program (PID: 5194, PI-Sing).
-The observations started at 22:36:23 on 11th October UT and continued for 11.51 hours till 09:12:22 on 12th October UT.
+We observed WASP-94A~b using NIRISS in the single-object slitless-spectroscopy (SOSS) mode on 11 to 12 October 2024.
+The observations started at 22:36:23 on 11 October Universal Time (UT) and continued for 11.51 hours, ending at 09:12:22 on 12 October UT.
 The observations were obtained with the SUBSTRIP256 subarray and included 3 groups per integration.
-There were a total of 1458 integrations for a total exposure time of 8.9 hours.
-The NISRAPID readout setting was used to read out the NIRISS detector.
+There were 1458 integrations for a total exposure time of 8.9 hours.
+The ``NISRAPID" readout setting, which reads out all frames, was used for the NIRISS detector.
+Because WASP-94 is a binary system, the on-sky orientation of the detector was set to near the maximum the cross-dispersion separation between the two stars, which was 15$''$ (229 pixels).
+The binary companion (WASP-94B) was located beyond the 256 pixel detector subarray, being separated by $\sim$229 pixels at the near optimal orientation.
+The point spread function (PSF) wing of WASP-94B is partly visible at the top of the 2D images, but did not contaminate the WASP-94A spectrum.

-We use three independent {\it JWST} data reduction pipelines to analyze these observations -- FIREFLy, Eureka!, and Fu.
-Below, we briefly describe the key data reduction steps performed within each of these pipelines.
+We use three independent data reduction pipelines to analyze these observations -- FIREFLy, \texttt{Eureka!}, and Fu.
+Below, we briefly describe the data reduction steps performed within each of these pipelines.

-\subsubsection{FIREFLy}
+\subsection{FIREFLy}

-The \texttt{FIREFLy} data reduction routines have been used to analyze {\it JWST} NIRSpec observations of several exoplanets over the past few years \cite{sing24,rustamkulov23} and are well described in \cite{rustamkulov22,rustamkulov23,sing24}; recently, it has also been upgraded to better handle NIRISS/SOSS observations \cite{schmidt25}.
-We use \texttt{FIREFLy} to analyze the NIRISS/SOSS observations of WASP-94A b, which required the implementation of several additional steps within the analysis pipeline.
-We have described these steps here.
+The \texttt{FIREFLy} data reduction is described elsewhere \cite{rustamkulov22,rustamkulov23,sing24}.
+We use v1.0.0 which was optimized to handle NIRISS/SOSS observations \cite{schmidt25}.
+For the NIRISS/SOSS observations of WASP-94A~b, we implemented several additional steps within the analysis pipeline, described below.